nullfoxh/PlateBuffer/README.md

 # PlateBuffer

-### Please note that this is a BETA release and as such it will at times print messages to your chat if it's lacking data for a spell.
-Please report these to me so that I can add the spells to the database!
+### Please note that this is a BETA release and as such it might at times print a message to your chat if it's lacking data for a spell.
+Please report these to me here or on Discord: null#0010 so that I can add the spells to the database!

 ![Screenshot](PlateBuffer.png)